 Royal Paper

 The Royal Card & Paper Co. moved into 210 11th Ave. in 1926 and remained here until the late 1980s.
-The company name changed to Royal Paper Corp. around 1937.
+The company name changed to Royal Paper Corporation around 1937.

-This image from the New York Public Library's Digital Gallery shows that the sign in this location in Dec.
+This image from the New York Public Library's Digital Collections shows that the sign in this location in Dec.
 1936 read Royal / Card & Paper Co.

 Royal Card & Paper was founded by Paul Baron (ca.1861-1942) and two sons, Abner Baron (1889-1953) and Samuel T. Baron (1891-1969).
 Paul Baron was an immigrant from Russia around 1884.
 He is found in the U. S. Census of 1900 living on Bay 13th St., Brooklyn living with his wife, Fanny, and their seven children.
 His occupation is given as a printer.
 Abner Baron is called Abraham in this census.
 He is listed as 12 years old and was born in Russia.
 Samuel Baron is listed as 8 years old and was born in New York.
 By the time of the 1910 census the family had increased to 9 children.
 Paul Baron's occupation is "Publisher Publishing House."
 Abner Baron is now called Abner.
 He is 23 years old and is employed in "Ladies Novelties."
 Samuel T. Baron is 19 and employed as "Salesman Novelties."